 I am a dual passport holder (US and Italian) and have lived in seven countries speaking three languages — English, Italian, and French — with a smattering of Spanish.
 International projects are my specialty.
-My B.A. is in international relations with distinction from Mount Holyoke College; my master's degree is in international relations (focus on international communications) from the Johns Hopkins University School of Advanced International Studies.
+My B.A. is in international relations with distinction from Mount Holyoke College; my master's degree is in international relations from the Johns Hopkins University School of Advanced International Studies.

 My writing career began in high school, when I wrote for New Jersey’s Trenton Times newspaper.
 I have put down my pen only long enough to pick up with a computer keyboard.
-My stories have appeared in literally hundreds of publications, from Atlanta Magazine to Zoe Nature, Newsweek to Chocolate News, Swissair to Swiss Re, Fortune to MS, Dolce to Variety.
+My stories have appeared in literally hundreds of publications, from Atlanta Magazine to Zoe Nature, Newsweek to Chocolate News, Swissair to Swiss Re, Fortune to MS, International New York Times to L’internazionale.

-Add to these activities an Italian husband, two quadrilingual sons, a Neapolitan Doberman-wannabe and a Spanish bodeguero andaluz, and you can see how my global perspective is reinforced daily.
+Add to these activities an Italian husband, two quadrilingual sons, and a succession of multicultural dogs, and you can see how my global perspective is reinforced daily.

 Here’s how a third-party website describes me: